KNZA: Current format

-Local news, weather and sports, including play by play broadcasts of local and regional high school athletics, make up much of the station's broadcast schedule.
+KNZA also focuses on Local news, weather and sports, including play by play broadcasts of local and regional high school athletics, make up much of the station's broadcast schedule.

+The news department features newscasts by Greg Bebermeyer and Brian Hagen.

-Long form local news casts are offered at the top of the hour at 6:00 am, 7:00 am, 8:00 am, 12:00 pm and 5:00 pm during the week, with only the 6 am news eliminated on weekends.
+Long form local news casts are offered at the top of the hour at 6:00 am, 7:00 am, 8:00 am, 12:00 pm and 5:00 pm Monday to Friday.
+Weekend newscasts can be heard at 7:00 am, 8:00 am, 12:00 pm and 5:00 pm.

-One-minute headline newscasts are broadcast from 9:00 in the morning until 4:00 in the afternoon Monday through Friday, while 6:00 pm and 10:00 pm news summaries are also scheduled.
+One-minute headline newscasts are broadcast from 9:00 in the morning until 4:00 in the afternoon Monday through Friday, while an evening news recap is aired at 6:00 pm and 10:00 pm Monday thru Friday.

 The station's news is also found online at mscnews.net.

+Daily sports updates with announcer Brandon Tadman are also aired Monday thru Friday at 6:40am, 7:40, 8:40am, 11:30am, 12:30pm, 4:30pm, 5:20pm and 6:30pm.
+Sports updates focus on local and regional high school athletics along with coverage of regional college and professional sports news.

+Other sports programming includes weekly high school coaches shows during the football and basketball seasons, “The Community National Bank High School Scoreboard Show” hosted by Jake Spalding and Boz and Kansas State Football and Basketball play by play.